Institut Français d'Archéologie de Beyrouth: Directors and key figures

+Beyhum Palace, the building that housed the institute.

 The IFAB was led by several prominent archaeologists during its existence.
 The French archaeologist Henri Seyrig was the institute's first director, serving from 1946 to 1966.
 Seyrig was a leading expert on Palmyra and played a crucial role in the establishment of the IFAB.
 He had previously served as the secretary-general of the École française d'Athènes and as the head of the Antiquities Service in Syria and Lebanon.
 He was succeeded by the French archaeologist Daniel Schlumberger, who directed the institute from 1967 until his death in 1972.
 Schlumberger was known for his work in Afghanistan and his studies on Hellenistic art in the Near East.
 Ernest Will, who served as director from 1973 to 1980; he was one of the first pensionnaires (resident researchers) and he conducted important research on the high-reliefs and funerary towers of Palmyra.
 Another key figure was Jean Starcky, a French priest from the diocese of Paris, who was one of the early editors of the Dead Sea Scrolls.
 He collaborated with Seyrig on the publication of inscriptions discovered during the excavations of the Agora in Palmyra.
 Starcky also worked on various publications related to Palmyrene epigraphy.